ronnie-36/University-Management-System/README.md

 # University-Management-System
 #### This is Course project for CS-258.
 Project Number - P012
 "University Management System" is a website with main goal to inculcate technology in the process of managing University data and activites.
-"University Management System" is a platform where the students can access their academic information and interact with faculty in order to streamline the daily activities of an educational institute.
+"University Management System" is a platform where the students can access their academic information and interact with faculty in order to streamline the daily activities of an educational institute.<br>
 The project consists of multiple subsystems -
 1. Academic Information Delivery System
 2. Assignment Creation and Submission
 3. Grading System
 4. Admin Section(For managing students, faculty, courses and departments)

-For more information of University-Management-System you can refer to following documents - Link for SRS: [SRS Document](https://github.com/ronnie-36/University-Management-System/blob/main/documents/SRS-P012_University_Manager_190001011_190001029_190001030_190001049.pdf)
+For more information of University-Management-System you can refer to following documents - <br>
+Link for SRS: [SRS Document](https://github.com/ronnie-36/University-Management-System/blob/main/documents/SRS-P012_University_Manager_190001011_190001029_190001030_190001049.pdf)
 Link for Design Document: [Design Document](https://github.com/ronnie-36/University-Management-System/blob/main/documents/DesignDoc-P012_University_Manager_190001011_190001029_190001030_190001049.pdf)